 SWORN MEMBER A member, as defined by statute, who is certified by CJSTC, possesses full law enforcement and arrest powers, and is employed either full- or part-time by a law enforcement agency.
 This member may or may not be compensated.
 TACTICAL TEAMS A select group of officers who are specially trained and equipped to handle high-risk incidents, e.g., snipers, barricaded persons, hostage takers, high risk warrant service.
 This does not include teams or units the primary purpose of which is to handle Haz- Mat, Hurricane/Disaster response or WMD incidents. ТТҮ Text Telephone.
 A special device that allows people who are deaf, hard of hearing, or speech-impaired to use the telephone to communicate, by allowing them to type messages back and forth to one another instead of talking and listening.
 A TTY is required at both ends of the conversation in order to communicate.
-TRAFFIC CRASH DATA Information relating to traffic accidents which have occurred in the agency's jurisdiction, to include type of accident, time of day, location, contributing factors, and injuries.
-TRAFFIC ENFORCEMENT DATA Information relating to the agency's efforts toward traffic enforcement, which may include frequency and type of enforcement activity, types and numbers of citations/warnings at targeted locations, and results of selected patrols.
 TRS Telecommunications Relay Services.
 TRS permits persons with a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or without such disabilities.
-UNIVERSAL PRECAUTIONS a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or without such disabilities.
-An approach to infection control where all human blood and certain human body fluids are treated as if infectious for Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and UNIVERSAL PRECAUTIONS a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or without such disabilities.
-An approach to infection control where all human blood and certain human body fluids are treated as if infectious for Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and other bloodborne pathogens.
-Conduct that has the purpose or effect of unreasonably interfering with an individual's work performance or creating an UNIVERSAL PRECAUTIONS a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or without such disabilities.
-An approach to infection control where all human blood and certain human body fluids are treated as if infectious for Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and other bloodborne pathogens.
-Conduct that has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
-A technique that can be used to incapacitate individuals by UNIVERSAL PRECAUTIONS UNLAWFUL HARRASSMENT VASCULAR NECK RESTRAINTS a hearing or speech disability to use the telephone system via a text telephone (TTY) or other device to call persons with or without such disabilities.
-An approach to infection control where all human blood and certain human body fluids are treated as if infectious for Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and other bloodborne pathogens.
-Conduct that has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
-A technique that can be used to incapacitate individuals by restricting the flow of blood to their brain.
-A person who suffers physical, financial, or emotional harm as the direct result a specified crime committed upon his or her person or property.
-The children, parents, or legal guardian of a
+UNIVERSAL PRECAUTIONS An approach to infection control where all human blood and certain human body fluids are treated as if infectious for Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and other bloodborne pathogens.
+UNLAWFUL HARRASSMENT Conduct that has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+VASCULAR NECK RESTRAINTS A technique that can be used to incapacitate individuals by restricting the flow of blood to their brain.
+VICTIM A person who suffers physical, financial, or emotional harm as the direct result a specified crime committed upon his or her person or property.
+The children, parents, or legal guardian of a homicide victim are also regarded as victims.
+VOLUNTEERS Unpaid members who perform tasks which do not require law enforcement certification.
+WITNESS A person having information or evidence relevant to a crime.
 WORK ENVIRONMENT Agency facilities and equipment where daily activities are conducted, to include office space, patrol vehicle, interview rooms, holding areas, etc. WRITTEN DIRECTIVE A written document used to guide the actions of members and establish agency policy and practices.
 Examples of written directives include, but are not limited to: policy statements, standard operating procedures, general orders, memoranda, union contracts, laws, written orders, instructional material.